Yunfeng12/Computing-Project/Readme.md

 ## Installing PC Scanner and Nmap

 ###Nmap
-For Nmap, it is very easy to install it by typing the linux command, or download from the official Nmap website. or download from the path Installing-PCScanner/nmap-7.92-1.x86_64.rpm
+For Nmap, it is very easy to install it by typing the linux command, or download from the official Nmap website. or download from the path "PCscanner and Nmap/nmap-7.92-1.x86_64.rpm"

 >yum install nmap